schmorrison/Zoho/README.md

 - Thanks to @vazha for pull request #17.
 - Thanks to @VincentK-Titandc for pull request #21
 - Thanks to @rollulus for pull request #23
+- Thanks to @bondar-pavel for pull request #25

 ## Requirements